Skip to content

 • Counterparty acknowledgements are rare or delayed.

-Pre-transaction flow (confirmation before settlement)
+Pre-transaction flow (decision before settlement)

 Use pre-transaction when: